Accident At School: How to claim compensation for your child for the most common types of school accidents both on and off the school premises

 If a vehicle collides with the bus – the rules of the road apply equally to a school bus as it does to any other motor vehicle.

-Click road traffic accident to see the page I have written explaining how to claim compensation following a RTA.
+Click road traffic accident to see our article explaining how to claim compensation following a RTA.

 Accident At School Summary